Why choose to do a project?

 Several of the optional courses available at Part B are coursework options, which are assessed either partially or entirely by submitted work and, in some cases, oral presentations.
 A brief description of each course is given below; for further information see the Part B Synopses and the course webpage.

 Extended Essays: these take the form of an extended piece of writing (7,500 words) on a topic in mathematics or a topic closely related to mathematics.
-See the extended essays and dissertations page for further information.
+See the extended essays page for further information.

 Mathematical Modelling and Numerical Computation Structured Projects: students are able to choose from a menu of around 7 to 8 possible projects that are designed to give an understanding of the applications of mathematics to live research problems.
 Students write up their research, give an oral presentation to a non-specialist audience and undertake a peer review.